publishpress/PublishPress-Permissions/readme.txt

 * Updated: Language `.pot` file updated with latest translation strings.
 * Fixed: Menu color now adapts better to WordPress admin themes. #1638
 * Fixed: Tooltips are more clear and informative across various screens.
-* Fixed: Specific permissions now correctly propagate to sub-categories in BasePress. #1655
-* Fixed: Event category creation now works correctly. #1653
 * Fixed: PHP warning when updating a post under certain conditions. #1628
-* Fixed: Uncompleted regex fixed in internal processing. #1635
+* Fixed: Uncompleted regex when editing Permissions. #1635
-* Improved: Capability descriptions are now filtered using the `cme_capability_descriptions` filter. #1639
+* Compat: BasePress - Specific permissions now correctly propagate to sub-categories in BasePress. #1655
+* Compat: The Events Calendar - Event category creation now works correctly. #1653
+* Compat: PublishPress Capabilities - Use new `cme_capability_descriptions` filter for a more informative plugin capabilities tab. #1639
 * Improved: Dashicons in Add Permissions screen have improved spacing. #1643
 * Improved: Captions in Permissions > Settings now more clearly describe advanced links and capabilities.
-* Improved: Created `pp_group_members` table with primary key for cleaner group-member relationships. #1646
+* Improved: On initial Permissions plugin installation, create `pp_group_members` table with primary key for cleaner group-member relationships. #1646

 = 4.2.2 - 6 May 2025 =
 * Fixed: Restored the "Select Other" option for authors in the Classic Editor. #1540